-- inability to offer certain games in certain foreign countries; - recruiting and retaining talented and capable management and employees in foreign countries; - challenges caused by distance, language, and cultural differences; - developing and customizing games and other offerings that appeal to the tastes and preferences of players in international markets; - competition from local game makers with intellectual property rights and significant market share in those markets and with a better understanding of player preferences; - obtaining, utilizing, protecting, defending, and enforcing our intellectual property rights; - negotiating agreements with local distribution platforms that are sufficiently economically beneficial to us and protective of our rights; - the inability to extend proprietary rights in our brand, content, or technology into new jurisdictions; - implementing alternative payment methods for virtual currency in a manner that complies with local laws and practices and protects us from fraud; - compliance with applicable foreign laws and regulations, including privacy laws and laws relating to content and consumer protection; - compliance with anti-bribery laws, including the Foreign Corrupt Practices Act; - credit risk and higher levels of payment fraud; - currency exchange rate fluctuations;
+- inability to offer certain games in certain foreign countries; - recruiting and retaining talented and capable management and employees in foreign countries; - challenges caused by distance, language, and cultural differences; - developing and customizing games and other offerings that appeal to the tastes and preferences of players in international markets; - competition from local game makers with intellectual property rights and significant market share in those markets and with a better understanding of player preferences; - obtaining, utilizing, protecting, defending, and enforcing our intellectual property rights;

-- protectionist laws and business practices that favor local businesses in some countries; - double taxation of our international earnings and potentially adverse tax consequences due to changes in the tax laws of the U.S. or the foreign jurisdictions in which we operate; - political, economic, and social instability; - public health crises, such as the COVID-19 pandemic and other future health epidemics or contagious disease outbreaks, which can result in varying impacts to our employees, players, vendors, awards partners, and commercial partners internationally; - higher costs associated with doing business internationally; - export or import regulations; and - trade and tariff restrictions.
+- negotiating agreements with local distribution platforms that are sufficiently economically beneficial to us and protective of our rights; - the inability to extend proprietary rights in our brand, content, or technology into new jurisdictions; - implementing alternative payment methods for virtual currency in a manner that complies with local laws and practices and protects us from fraud; - compliance with applicable foreign laws and regulations, including privacy laws and laws relating to content and consumer protection; - compliance with anti-bribery laws and anti-corruption laws, including the Foreign Corrupt Practices Act (the "FCPA"); - credit risk and higher levels of payment fraud; - currency exchange rate fluctuations; - protectionist laws and business practices that favor local businesses in some countries; - double taxation of our international earnings and potentially adverse tax consequences due to changes in the tax laws of the U.S. or the foreign jurisdictions in which we operate; - political, economic, and social instability; - public health crises, such as the COVID-19 pandemic and other future health epidemics or contagious disease outbreaks, which can result in varying impacts to our employees, players, vendors, rewards partners, and commercial partners internationally; - higher costs associated with doing business internationally; - limitations on, and costs related to, the repatriation of funds; - compliance with applicable sanctions regimes regarding business dealings or other business relationships with or involving certain designated persons or countries; - export or import regulations; and - trade and tariff restrictions.